0xf61/mywiki/content/web-security/captcha-bypass.md

 - **Low Distortion**: Simple picture CAPTCHAs with clear letters and numbers are easy for computer programs to read.
 - **Predictable Background**: If the background is plain, it's easier to find the letters and numbers.
 - **Simple Audio Challenges**: Computer programs can easily understand simple spoken words or numbers.
+This ease of understanding by machines is partly why data from solved CAPTCHAs has historically been valuable for training image-to-text recognition (OCR) systems.

 Attackers often pay real people to solve CAPTCHAs for them: